psideris89/PharmacyStore/README.md

 - java pharmacyCode/Menu

 Windows:
-Complile the .java files at the src/pharmaCode directory and the run the main class (Menu).
+Open the command prompt(cmd) complile the .java files at the src/pharmaCode directory and the run the main class (Menu).

 - dir /Pharmacy/src/pharmacyCode/
 - javac *.javac